alexiamcdonald/alexiamcdonald/README.md

 ### Hi there 👋

-I can make a readme file to make my github profile fancy too!
+I can make a readme file to make my github profile fancy too! 😎

-I'm an advocate of sharing knowledge so if you want to be like me create a new repo with your github username.
-In my case it was `alexiamcdonald` and then add a README.md file.
-Github secret revealed!
-Now you can be a magical code monkey like me.
+I'm an advocate of sharing knowledge, so if you want to be like me create a new repo with your github username. 😏

+In my case, it was `alexiamcdonald` and then add a README.md file. 🤯

+Github secret revealed! 🪄

+Now you can be a magical code monkey like me. 🙈
 Good luck! 🎉

 <!--
 **alexiamcdonald/alexiamcdonald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.